iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   > the Git repository, only [DVC-files](/doc/user-guide/dvc-file-format) that
   > are needed to reproduce them.

-- `.dvc/state` - this file is used for optimization.
+- `.dvc/state`: This file is used for optimization.
 It is a SQLite db, that contains checksums for files tracked in a DVC project, with respective timestamps and inodes to avoid unnecessary checksum computations.
 It also contains a list of links (from cache to <abbr>workspace</abbr>) created by DVC and is used to cleanup your workspace when calling `dvc checkout`.

-- `.dvc/state-journal` - temporary file for SQLite operations
+- `.dvc/state-journal`: Temporary file for SQLite operations

-- `.dvc/state-wal` - another SQLite temporary file
+- `.dvc/state-wal`: Another SQLite temporary file

-- `.dvc/updater` - this file is used store latest available version of dvc, which is used to remind user to upgrade.
+- `.dvc/updater`: This file is used store latest available version of dvc, which is used to remind user to upgrade.

-- `.dvc/updater.lock` - lock file for `.dvc/updater`
+- `.dvc/updater.lock`: Lock file for `.dvc/updater`

-- `.dvc/lock` - lock file for the whole DVC project
+- `.dvc/lock`: Lock file for the whole DVC project

 ## Structure of cache directory